TheSkyentist/GELATO/README.md

 In order to run HQUAILS you need:

 * The PARAMS.json file.
 * The spectrum or spectra.
 * The redshift of each spectrum.
 The redshift of the object must be passed to construct the spectrum object.
 While the redshift is a fitted parameter, the provided value must be correct to at least 1 part in 100.
 A basic estimate from the apparent position of any identified emission line should suffice.
+* If running on a list of spectra, HQUAILS takes in a comma delimited file, where each object occupies a different line.
+The first item in each line is the path to the spectrum.
+The second is the redshift of the spectrum.
 * (If plotting) the matplotlibrc file in your working directory, especially if you are running on multiple threads, in which case the non-interactive backend must be specified.

 All of the following scripts can be made into executables and simply called directly.

 The two wrappers for HQUAILS are:

-1. "run_HQUAILS_single.py"
+* "run_HQUAILS_single.py"

    This script is designed to run HQUAILS over a single object.
 This takes 3 positional arguments, the path to the parameters file, the path to the spectrum, and the redshift of the object.